Head to head

 Knolo wins

-HTTP module + Make SDK lets you wrap any REST/GraphQL API, and 2026 added unlimited connection types for SDK apps.
+HTTP module plus Make SDK lets you wrap any REST or GraphQL API.
+2026 added unlimited connection types for SDK apps.
 Setup is manual.

 Pricing structure